itretzehra-max/Plastic-pollution-income-analysis/README.md.md

 ## Next steps

-- Add 2-4 charts (scatter/regression plot of pollution per capita vs. GDP per capita, with Pakistan highlighted)
+- Finalize remaining charts (scatter/regression plot of pollution per capita vs. GDP per capita, with Pakistan highlighted — draft already in `/output`)
 - Write a 1-2 page plain-language policy brief summarizing the finding
 - Publish the repo, then add it as a case study on my portfolio site and CV